KauanRakoski/Jquery-todo/README.md

 # Jquery-todo
-A simple todo app created using jquery.
+A simple todo app created using jquery.<br>
+V - 1.0